1

 4

-A loan that is secured by an asset, such as equipment, inventory, or property.
+A solution that is secured by an asset, such as equipment, inventory, or property.
 Collateral reduces the lender's risk and often leads to lower interest rates.

 5